swcarpentry/git-novice/_episodes/05-history.md

 - "Restore old versions of files."
 keypoints:
 - "`git diff` displays differences between commits."
-- "`git checkout` recovers old versions of files."
+- "`git restore` recovers old versions of files."
 ---

 As we saw in the previous lesson, we can refer to commits by their